Nanoose (Area E) Water Monitoring

-The purpose of the 72 hour pump test was to intentionally stress the well in order to understand the connection and response in other nearby wells.
+Further background info: The purpose of the 72 hour pump test was to intentionally stress the well in order to understand the connection and response in other nearby wells.
 This is standard professional practice in well assessment procedures.
 The 72 hour pumping test was run at 105 US gpm, which is a much higher rate than a community well would ever be operated at.
 The test was successful in identifying relationships between wells that will allow us to determine safe, sustainable operating rates for the well that will not significantly impact the functioning of neighbouring wells.

 Please note that short term deviations in conductivity readings in the proposed community well during the 72 hour test is largely due to instrumentation errors and re-calibration resulting from flow velocity changes at the beginning and at the end of the test.